 Above: Part of the wreckage of the massive antenna system from the top of the World Trade Center, 2001.
 It carried most of the television, FM radio and public safety communications for New York City and New Jersey metropolitan areas.

-Note: In August 2014 the title “RACES” and all that it entailed was dropped as obsolete while NIMS became the national organizational standard.
-The former RACES organization was then briefly renamed the Sheriff’s Auxiliary Communications Service “ACS” in Contra Costa County.
+Note: In August 2014 the title “RACES” and all that it entailed was dropped locally as obsolete while NIMS became the national organizational standard.
+The former RACES organization was then renamed the Sheriff’s Auxiliary Communications Service “ACS” in our county.
 The redesignations were in recognition of the new NIMS structure and updated mission directions we have received from the Sheriff, State and FEMA.
-AEC is still a part of the Sheriff’s Emergency Services Support Unit.
+AEC/ACS is still a part of the Sheriff’s Emergency Services Support Unit.

 I expect the term RACES will also be used for awhile as we break old habits and adapt…..Oh, and we need a new logo…